-How can I run a batch file or other file minimized?
+How to run a batch file or another file minimized

-Microsoft Windows users can run batch files or other files in a minimized window by using the command prompt start command.
-This is useful for when a user needs to run a batch file but doesn't want the user to interrupt its operation.
-Below is an example of how the start command can be used to start the batch file myfile.bat as a minimized window.
+Microsoft Windows users can run batch files or other files in a minimized window using the command prompt start command.
+Running a batch file minimized is useful for when you need to run a batch file but don't want the user to interrupt its operation.
+Below is an example of how the start command can start the batch file myfile.bat as a minimized window.

 start /min myfile.bat

-Additional information about this command and other options it's able to perform can be found on our start command page.
+Additional information about this command and other options it's able to perform is on our start command page.

-Note: If the batch file does not end with the exit command it will keep an MS-DOS command prompt window open after the batch file is closed.
-If you wish for the user to not have to hassle with manually closing the window make sure to add this at the end of your batch file.
-Alternatively you can use the below command to start a batch file and also exit the window.
+If the batch file does not end with the exit command, it keeps an MS-DOS command prompt window open after the batch file is closed.
+Alternatively, you can use the following command to start a batch file and also exit the window.

 start /min myfile.bat ^& exit